Updated: Aug 3

 There are an infinite number of soul contract types because each incarnation is unique and intricately webbed with not only the members of our soul families, but also with the people in our communities, towns, cities, regions, and countries in which we live and play.
 We are all connected both on a microcosmic and macrocosmic level.
 Still, even with all these intricacies that our human brains may never fully comprehend, the basic building blocks of all soul contracts are the same.

 For example, soul contracts include the time, date, and place of our birth.
 They include the family we are born into and more specifically who our parents, siblings and immediate family members will be.
 That’s right, we choose our parents!
 Also included are certain people who are destined to come into our life at the exact right moments.
 Usually the timing coincides with the inner-workings of crossing off one of the major tasks on our to-do list.
-All these relationships are predetermined before we are born.
+Many of our primary relationships are predetermined before we are born.
 Additionally, our soul contracts include the significant events meant to unfold during our life to help us evolve and grow.
 The final component is our death, but this does not refer to a specific date.
 Rather, we are given the option to choose from multiple exit points.
-These are moments in our lives when we can, on a spiritual level, decide whether we have sufficiently accomplished all we set out to do.
+These are moments in our lives when we can, on a higher spiritual level, decide whether we have sufficiently accomplished all we set out to do.

 The next logical question is why would we ever choose to experience difficult hardships?
 Well, the short answer is because life on Earth is a grand adventure with optimal environments conducive to learning a multitude of lessons such as self-love, patience, compassion, to be less uptight and more adventurous, or simply not to be a martyr or a victim, to name a few.
 Regardless of the role we chose to act out in this lifetime, being aware that we not only agreed to but also created our soul contract, brings with it an ascended awareness.
 That is, our lives are meaningful not despite of but because of our hardships.